IDLE Sleep Hybrid Mattress Review

 - American made

-The IDLE Sleep mattress is somewhat higher priced compared to most beds we have reviewed, coming in at $1499 for a Queen, but this actually a good price given the quality materials and construction used in this mattress.
+The IDLE Sleep hybrid is a priced very affordably compared to most beds we have reviewed, coming in at $1299 for a Queen, which is a great price given the quality materials and construction used in this model.

-The IDLE Sleep hybrid mattress is a great hybrid coil / foam mattress that provides the benefits of both innerspring mattresses and memory foam mattresses as well as the option to flip the mattress over and extend its life.
+The IDLE Sleep is a great hybrid coil / foam mattress that provides the benefits of both innerspring mattresses and memory foam mattress as well as the option to flip the mattress over and extend its life.

-The IDLE Sleep mattress provides two firmness options, a medium firmness mattress with good support for all sleeping styles, and provides a higher degree of bounce and responsiveness from the coil hybrid design.
-If choosing the firmer model, the IDLE provides better support for back and stomach sleepers, as well as for heavier sleepers.
+This mattress provides two firmness options, a medium firmness mattress with good support for all sleeping styles, and provides a higher degree of bounce and responsiveness from the coil hybrid design.
+If choosing the firmer model, the IDLE provides better support for back and stomach sleeper, as well as for heavier sleepers.

 The hybrid coil and foam design is great for providing excellent support, and while this makes the mattress have more motion transfer, this is to be expected for these type of mattresses.
 Sinkage is minimal due to the thick 14″ design, and edge support is quite good.

 The IDLE sleeps cool due to the use of various cooling technologies in its cover as well as in the foam layers.
 The innerspring pocketed coil construction also helps prevents heat buildup.
 The cooling features as well as good support makes it a great mattress for couples as well as those that like the bounce of innerspring mattresses and the hug and contour of foam.

 All in all, this is a great bed that comes in at more than a reasonable price given the materials used in its construction and for the fact you basically get “two beds in one” due to the flippable design which extends its life and helps prevent indentation and sagging.